csteinmetz1/AutomaticMixingPapers/README.md

 # Automatic Mixing Research
-This list serves to track and archive scienific work in the area of automatic multitrack audio mixing.
+This list serves to track and archive scientific work in the area of automatic multitrack audio mixing.

 ## Overview
 Mixing is a complex process carried out by audio engineers during the music production process.
-It involves a number of different steps each of which often times have many substeps dependent on the source material and the desired result.
-In order to better categorize the work in this area the following mix processes are indentified.
+It involves a number of different steps each of which oftentimes have many substeps dependent on the source material and the desired result.
+In order to better categorize the work in this area the following mix processes are identified.

 * `Level`
 * `Panning`